-- a.
+a.
 Court Shoes.
-When promulgating standing orders for mess functions on board sea going platforms, the CO is to consider WH&S implications and the specific nature of the platform prior to authorising the wearing of the mess skirt and court shoes by female members for the occasion. - b.
+When promulgating standing orders for mess functions on board sea going platforms, the CO is to consider WH&S implications and the specific nature of the platform prior to authorising the wearing of the mess skirt and court shoes by female members for the occasion.

+- b.
 Sandals.
 COs may authorise sandals (with back strap) in lieu of shoes and socks in ships and on establishments in areas north of the Tropic of Capricorn. - c.
 Rib Knit Sweater.
 COs may authorise the wearing of the Rib Knit Sweater in lieu of the 'Jacket, Utility'. - d.
 Combat Clothing.
-COs may approve the removal of the DPNU coat to relax the uniform although this is not to occur whenever personnel are ashore or in a public environment. - e.
+COs may approve the removal of the MMPU coat to relax the uniform although this is not to occur whenever personnel are ashore or in a public environment. - e.
 Balaclavas and beanies.
 COs have the discretion to authorise the wearing of balaclavas and beanies in cold working areas; when promulgating such authorisation COs are to specify a period of use (start / end dates) and the specific locations approved for wear. - f.
 Patches, T-Shirts and Ball Caps.
-COs are to ensure that personnel under their command wear only DPNU Patches, DPNU T-Shirts and Ball Caps that have been approved in accordance with this publication. - g.
+COs are to ensure that personnel under their command wear only MMPU Patches, MMPU grey T-Shirts and Ball Caps that have been approved in accordance with this publication. - g.
 Service Readiness Badge (SRB).
 COs are the approving authority for the initial issue of the SRB and may withdraw the right to wear the SRB.
-A CO may grant temporary waivers from the relevant IR provisions for members who cannot maintain the required degree of IR for reasons beyond their control.
+The policy guidance for the entitlement to wear the SRB is contained in ANP4104 Part 3 Chapter 8. - 1.9 Issue. - a.
+A CO may authorise loan or repayment issue in accordance with ANP3426-1203 to recovered or returned absentees or deserters who are to be retained by the service, and whose kits are not available on their return.